Mayo Clinic kicks off $217M, 5-year hospital expansion

 Mayo Clinic is kicking off a five-year, $217 million expansion of its Saint Marys Hospital campus in Rochester.

-Mayo officials announced the plan last week.
-The proposal includes adding three floors to the Generose Building, moving and upgrading the cardiac surgery facilities and expanding the Neonatal Intensive Care and Pediatric Intensive Care units.
+The plan, announced by Mayo officials last week, includes adding three floors to the Generose Building, moving and upgrading the cardiac surgery facilities and expanding the Neonatal Intensive Care and Pediatric Intensive Care units, the Post-Bulletin (http://bit.ly/2mngK57 ) reported.

+Dr. Bob Cima, Mayo Clinic's medical director of hospital operations, said the strategic plan has evolved over the past five years.

+"We looked at where the needs were most pressing," Cima said.
+"We decided that to do this in an incremental fashion with one little project here and there was not the most efficient way of doing this."

 Construction on the first pieces of the project is expected to begin within a few months.